Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 If Grupeer had not automatically selected the highest interest rate loan, I would have had to create multiple autoinvest strategies while gradually lowering the interval in each.
 I would then have to prioritize the strategies to make sure the strategies with the highest interest rate interval were executed before the strategies with lower interest rate intervals.

-Do Grupeer have a secondary market?
+Does Grupeer have a secondary market?

 No, the Grupeer platform doesn’t have a secondary market yet, and this is one of the few drawbacks of the platform.

-By looking at their website, however, it is clear that they are working on this and will be launched at some point in the future.
+By looking at their website, however, it is clear that they are working on this and will be launched in the future.
 Until then it is important to note that you cannot cancel or sell your investments once you have committed to a loan.
 Once you committed to a loan you have to wait until it expires to withdraw your money.

 What is the Grupeer Stability Fund?

 I stumbled upon a new investment option on the Grupeer website as I wrote this review.
-Grupeer have not launched it yet, but the Grupeer Stability Fund offers you to buy shares (square meters) in already finished real estate projects.
+Grupeer has not launched it yet, but the Grupeer Stability Fund offers you to buy shares (square meters) in already finished real estate projects.
 By doing this, you will become an investor in real estate projects and get a stable rental income of 4-8% yearly.

 Will it be good?
 I’m not sure.
 The income of 4-8% doesn’t sound mind-blowing compared to the other options on the platform, but then again, the details have not yet been disclosed.
 For example, will you get a share of the real estate price increases too?
 This might make it a better deal.